Ukrainian submarine Zaporizhzhia

-Zaporizhzhia (U-01) (Запоріжжя) is a project 641 (Foxtrot-class) diesel-electric powered submarine, and was the only submarine of the Ukrainian Navy up until her seizure in March 2014 by Russian forces during 2014 Russian annexation of Crimea.
+Zaporizhzhia (U-01) (Запоріжжя) is a Project 641 (Foxtrot-class) diesel-electric powered submarine, and was the only submarine of the Ukrainian Navy up until her seizure in March 2014 by Russian forces during 2014 Russian annexation of Crimea.
 She formerly carried the Soviet Navy pennant number B-435.
 Zaporizhzhia was designed at the Rubin Design Bureau (Saint Petersburg).

-Captured by Russian forces on 22 March 2014 (during the 2014 Crimean crisis), half of the Ukrainian personnel, among them the captain of the submarine, had left while the others chose to begin their service in the Russian Black Sea Fleet with the submarine.
+Captured by Russian forces on 22 March 2014 (during the annexation of Crimea), half of the Ukrainian personnel, among them the captain of the submarine, had left while the others chose to begin their service in the Russian Black Sea Fleet with the submarine.

 Zaporizhzhia had a crew of 78, commanded by 1st Rank Capt.
 Oleh Orlov.
 The submarine was operated by a reserve unit, having not yet returned to front line duty after her 'refurbishment'.

 History

 Zaporizhzhia's keel was laid down in 1970 at the New Admiralty Shipyard in Leningrad.
 In 1970 she was commissioned into the Soviet Red Banner Northern Fleet, where she conducted 14 patrols, including a port call in Cuba.
 In 1990 the submarine was transferred to the Soviet Black Sea Fleet, serving there until 1994.
 In 1995, the submarine's batteries permanently failed and she was abandoned.

 In 1997 unable to fix the unused submarine, the administration of Russian Navy handed it over to the Ukrainian Navy during the partition of the Black Sea Fleet.
 Like most of the country's naval ships, she was renamed after one of Ukraine's cities – Zaporizhzhia.
 The city's community began to co-sponsor the ship, especially the accommodation needs of the crew.
-But it was only in 2003 when Ukrainian government was able to buy a new batteries set abroad and make Zaporizhzhia's survival real.
+But it was only in 2003 when Ukrainian government was able to buy a new set of batteries and make Zaporizhzhia's survival real.
 However, she was immediately placed under repair in Sevastopol.

 In 2005, Zaporizhzhia was considered for inclusion in the 2006 joint exercise conducted by the Ukrainian Navy and the Italian Navy, but the end of her repair was postponed.
 Being on a years-long repair, Zaporizhzhia was an inactive military unit stated Defense Minister Anatoly Hrytsenko in April 2006.
 In January 2007, (Defense Minister) Hrytsenko stated that Ukraine intended to sell Zaporizhzhia.

 As of July 2010 Zaporizhzhia was preparing for trials after repairs.
 All repairs were finished on 17 April 2011.
 The first trial sail was finished successfully on 18 July 2012.
 Late June 2013 all long-term maintenance work and tests were completed.